Chinese, Vietnamese leaders pledge to strengthen political, economic ties - ExBulletin

 Although both are one-party communist states, Vietnam and China have repeatedly clashed over territories they both claim in the South China Sea.
 China also briefly invaded parts of northern Vietnam in 1979.

-A Vietnamese coast guard ship recently took part in joint exercises in the Philippines, a country that has seen a series of violent confrontations with China over disputed territory in the South China Sea.
+A Vietnamese Coast Guard vessel recently participated in joint exercises in the Philippines, which has seen a series of violent clashes with China over disputed territory in the South China Sea.

 Vietnam has nevertheless benefited economically from investment by Chinese manufacturers, who have moved production to the Southeast Asian country, partly to circumvent U.S. restrictions on solar panels and other exports from China.